 Commonplace books (or commonplaces) are a way to compile knowledge, usually by writing information into books.
 They have been kept from antiquity, and were kept particularly during the Renaissance and in the nineteenth century.
 Such books are essentially scrapbooks filled with items of every kind: recipes, quotes, letters, poems, tables of weights and measures, proverbs, prayers, legal formulas.
 Commonplaces are used by readers, writers, students, and scholars as an aid for remembering useful concepts or facts.
 Each one is unique to its creator’s particular interests but they almost always include passages found in other texts, sometimes accompanied by the compiler’s responses.
 They became significant in Early Modern Europe.

-there are many tools that already exist that help people try to organize their thoughts in similar ways - but there is also value in figuring it out for yourself. similarly, there are ton of options out there for static site generators. at least for me, i see value in often doing something for yourself, even if there is an easier way. like gardening, or riding your bike maybe. you can read more about this memex in the colophon.
+there are many tools that already exist that help people try to organize their thoughts in similar ways - but there is also value in figuring it out for yourself. similarly, there are ton of options out there for static site generators. at least for me, i see value in often doing something yourself, even if there is an easier way. like gardening, or riding your bike maybe. you can read more about this memex in the colophon.

 as an anarchist, there is a lot of the above that makes sense in particular: write at your own pace, in your own way, to create something unique to your own needs. if your memex doesn’t do something you want it to, the sky’s your limit - you can change whatever it is you want. it might take a little more effort, but like consensus decision making, or making bread from scratch, the end result is worth it. i’ve been very influenced by other people’s gardens and zettlekastens: